Olivia Loksing Moy

 A.B., Princeton University

-Olivia Loksing Moy received her A.B. in English from Princeton University and her Ph.D. in English and Comparative Literature from Columbia University.
-She specializes in nineteenth-century British literature with interests in Romantic, Victorian, and Modernist poetry; poetic theory; and Gothic literature.
-Professor Moy is Director of the English Honors Program.
-She serves as faculty on the (Dis)ability Studies minor, faculty advisor for the LGBTQ+ Alliance, and director of The CUNY Rare Book Scholars.
-Her published work appears in Comparative Literature, Victorian Poetry, Women's Writing, Studies in Romanticism, Romantic Circles, The Tennyson Research Bulletin, The Keats Letters Project, V21collective.org, and PUBLICBOOKS.
-Professor Moy was named a 2019 Nancy Weiss Malkiel Scholar by the Woodrow Wilson Foundation and is the recipient of a Carl H. Pforzheimer, Jr. research grant from the Keats-Shelley Association of America.
+Olivia Loksing Moy specializes in nineteenth-century British literature with interests in Romantic, Victorian, and Modernist poetry; poetic theory; and Gothic literature.
+Professor Moy is Director of the English Honors Program (EHP) and Associate Director of the Lehman Scholars Program (LSP) and Macaulay Honors College (MHC).
+She also serves as faculty on the (Dis)ability Studies minor, faculty advisor for the Lehman LGBTQ+ Alliance, and director of The CUNY Rare Book Scholars.
+Her essays and articles have been published in Comparative Literature, Victorian Poetry, Victorian Studies, Women's Writing, Studies in Romanticism, Romantic Circles, The Tennyson Research Bulletin, The Keats Letters Project, V21collective.org, and PUBLICBOOKS.
+Professor Moy was named a 2019 Nancy Weiss Malkiel Scholar by the Institute for Citizens & Scholars (formerly the Woodrow Wilson Foundation) and is the recipient of a Carl H. Pforzheimer, Jr. research grant from the Keats-Shelley Association of America.
+She serves as Vice President of the Northeast Victorian Studies Association (NVSA).
+Along with Dhipinder Walia, she is co-organizer of the Activism in Academia Symposia.

 For further information, see Professor Moy's personal website.